 It’s dedicated La To (patron saint of physicians), the scholar Van Xuong, and General Tran Hung Dao – who defeated the Mongols in the 13th century.
 Inside the temple, visitors can also find the rare turtle that was coated in bronze.

 Entrance fee is 30k dong and visitors are required to cover their shoulders and knees — although the temple does provide some clothing to cover up with for free.

-4. Women’s Museum
+4. Vietnamese Women’s Museum

 Throughout the museum, visitors get some insight into the 54 Vietnamese women ethnic groups, as well as the progressive changes in how they lived, family culture, traditions, history, and fashion.

-Entrance fee into the Women’s Museum is 15k dong (last time I checked).
+Entrance fee into the Women’s Museum is 30k dong (last time I checked).

 5. Weekend Market (Friday, Saturday, & Sunday)

-And it has everything; from knock-off (*shitty) electronics like iPhone cords and chargers to clothing stands with dresses and shirts to food stands selling a variety of odd-looking snacks.
+And it has everything — from knock-off (*shitty) electronics like iPhone cords and chargers to clothing stands with dresses and shirts to food stands selling a variety of odd-looking snacks.